When is a Sprinkler System Required in a Building

 In most cases, the implementation of sprinklers and signage will be mandatory in any newly constructed accommodation that rises above the 11 metre trigger height.
 It may also be necessary to introduce new protection methods for existing areas within buildings that are at risk of severe consequences should a fire break out.

-If you live in a residential area – a flat, apartment or other type of accommodation – that stands above 11 metres tall, you are required to have a mandatory fire suppression system installed within your home.
+If you live in a residential area – a flat, apartment or another type of accommodation – that stands above 11 metres tall, you are required to have a mandatory fire suppression system installed within your home.

 More on the mandatory fire suppression systems